maaaashin324/Get-Started-Bitcoin-js/README.md

 This was created during my time as a student at Code Chrysalis.

+## Pre-requisite Knowledge

+This meetup and demonstration assumes that you have working knowledge of git and JavaScript.

 ## 1. Install [VSCode](https://code.visualstudio.com/)

 ## 2. Install [Node.js](https://nodejs.org/en/)